cn0047/stash/ed/conferences/PHP_UKConference2015.md

 -

 ````
-Beth Tucker Long - Be a Bold Coder
 Davey Shafik - Open Source, Love, and Social Responsibility
 Lorna Mitchell - What's new in PHP
 Ciaran McNulty - Why Your Test Suite Sucks